s0md3v/be-a-hacker/README.md

 ## FAQ

 ### How do I earn money?
+Not to hype you up but you can get rich in a day, legally.

 **Do you have skills?**
 Do bug bounties or submit vulnerabilities to platforms like [Zerodium](https://zerodium.com/).